-Taxonomy of Chinese Wisteria Plants:
+Taxonomy and Botany of Chinese Wisteria Plants

-Caveat About Growing This Vine:
+Landscaping Uses, Warning About Growing This Vine

-Alternate Spelling: "Wistaria" Vines:
+Alternate Spelling: "Wistaria" Vines

-Indeed, the latter spelling is truer to the derivation of the word, which comes from the name, "Caspar Wistar," a U.S. anatomist.
+Indeed, the latter spelling is truer to the origin of the word, which comes from the name, "Caspar Wistar," a U.S. anatomist.
 For instance, Sierra Madre, California holds an annual "Wistaria Festival" every March, during which visitors can view a vine that is 111 years old, weighs approximately 250 tons and bears over 1 million lavender blossoms.

-Inducing the Vines to Blossom:
+Care: Getting the Vines to Blossom

-A distinction needs to be made between Chinese wisteria vines (Wisteria sinensis) and Japanese wisteria vines (Wisteria floribunda), on the one hand, and American wisteria vines (Wisteria frutescens), on the other.
+There are differences between Chinese wisteria vines (Wisteria sinensis) and Japanese wisteria vines (Wisteria floribunda), on the one hand, and American wisteria vines (Wisteria frutescens), on the other.

 Another problem with Japanese and Chinese wisteria vines has already been mentioned: namely, their invasiveness.

-You'd better be a hands-on gardener if you want to grow Chinese wisteria vines or Japanese wisteria vines.
-Be ruthless about keeping their growth checked through pruning or else, as powerful twining vines, they will girdle trees and kill them.
+You had better be a hands-on gardener if you want to grow Chinese or Japanese wisteria.
+Be faithful about keeping their growth checked through pruning, or else, as powerful twining vines, they will girdle trees and kill them.
 In this respect, Chinese wisteria plants pose a danger similar to that of Oriental bittersweet vines.